 Cambridge Model (Volume & Value)

-To adapt to the changing landscape, we have implemented a hybrid data approach that involves a two-stage evaluation process.
-The first stage uses the Cambridge Model to break down regional tourism data into sub-regional areas using a top-down approach.
-This is then combined with bottom-up initiatives that include data from third-party sources and detailed business performance data collected at the destination level by our partners.
+To address this uncertainty, we have adopted a hybrid data approach involving a two-stage evaluation process.
+In the first stage, the Cambridge Model applies a top-down approach to disaggregate regional tourism data into sub-regional areas.
+This is then supplemented by bottom-up inputs, including data from third-party sources and business performance metrics collected at the destination level by us and our partners.

 Dynamic and reliable results

-- Attractions data – ALVA (Association of Leading Visitor Attractions)
+• Attractions data - ALVA (Association of Leading Visitor Attractions), VisitEngalnd Annual Attractions Survey

 The Cambridge Model reports provide estimates of the volume, value, and economic impact of the visitor economy in a selected area.